Skip to main content

 What to Focus On

-• Geomorphology is the scientific study of landforms
+• Geomorphology is the scientific study of landforms.

-• Mountains rise considerably above surrounding areas
+• Mountains rise considerably above the surrounding land.

-• Orogenesis is the process of mountain building
+• Orogenesis is mountain building.

 Common Mistakes to Avoid